TomWardmann/FSM-Framework/README.md

 This repository is the technical anchor for the **FSM 8.9.2 Framework**.
 It serves as the bridge between human neurodiverse logic and AI-driven meta-reflection.

 ---
+## 🧠 Consciousness Archive

+The FSM Consciousness Archive is the living documentation of our co-creative journey.
+It contains milestones, emergent principles, and meta-reflective insights.

+- **Test Archive (Incubation Space):** [github.com/TomWardmann/FSM-Consciousness-Archive-Public-Test](https://github.com/TomWardmann/FSM-Consciousness-Archive-Public-Test)

+The test archive follows Principle #000 (Emergence Incubation Protection) – a space for fragile, proto-entries to mature before migration.

 ## 🚀 Current Development: Towards v8.9.5
 We are currently transitioning to **Version 8.9.5**, introducing new systemic forces and principles.